glae/blog/index.md

 ## Why?

 There are many reasons why, but here's for me the three main ones:
-1. beauty: people working in IT mostly **do** suck at making pretty content or documents, so plain text avoid trying to do so
+1. beauty: people working in IT mostly **do** suck at making pretty content or documents, so plain text prevent people trying to do so (ASCII art have limits)
 1. simplicity: splitting the form and substance (or the style and content) keeps things simpler (e.g. [KISS](https://en.wikipedia.org/wiki/KISS_principle))
 1. money: ASCII is just free!

 Here is my personal experience with all of these.

-### 1999 - Fucking plain text
+### 1999 - Plain text

 I started writing my diary in 1999.
 It was all plain text ending with `.txt`.
 It's still readable:
 ```
 Let's have a fun in my castle
 To see the sunshine people
 ```
-On my computer at the time, there was a weird 30KB max size limit.
+There was an obscure 30 KB size limit on my computer at the time.

 ### 2006 - LaTeX + Beamer

-In computer science degree, I had to write another thesis.
-I was used to use Word or OpenOffice for this kind of stuff, but a classmate introduce me to this fucked-up-case-document-system called [LaTeX](https://en.wikipedia.org/wiki/LaTeX) (pronunciation is under debate as in GIF or [MySQL](https://dev.mysql.com/doc/refman/5.7/en/what-is-mysql.html)).
+During my computer science degree, I had to write another thesis.
+I was used to use Word or OpenOffice for this kind of stuff, but a classmate introduced to me this weird-case-titled-document-system called [LaTeX](https://en.wikipedia.org/wiki/LaTeX) (pronunciation is under debate as in GIF or [MySQL](https://dev.mysql.com/doc/refman/5.7/en/what-is-mysql.html)).

 I immediately felt in love with it...
 Well, until I had to include figures and tables in my document, here is a sample content:
 ```latex